Hong Kong’s Legendary Ko Shing or Medicine Street

 Hong Kong Ko Shing Street

-Hong Kong’s Medicine Street aka Ko Shing Street is a traditional sanctuary, among this city of skyscrapers.
+Being an American acupuncturist, going to Hong Kong’s Medicine Street aka Ko Shing Street was a dream come true.
 For 100 years, in Sheung Wan near the pier, Ko Shing Street has been the heart of the wholesale trade of Chinese herbal medicine in Hong Kong.
 It’s nirvana for herbal or health geeks like me.
 As an Acupuncturist & Herbalist, this was one of my first destinations in Hong Kong.
 So, read on to learn about what it feel like to be among this ancient Chinese healing tradition.

 DSCF0040